yousiftouma/mlnet-exercise/README.md

 Go back to _ObjectDetectionService_ and exchange the manually created prediction engine for a prediction engine pool that is injected in the constructor of the class.

 The pool has the same interface for getting predictions as the "normal" prediction engine.

+## Does it work even better?

+Now you should be set to be running classification even more efficiently!

+## Next steps

+So where can you go from here to learn more?

+* One step could be to make the system more flexible by using the _IOptions_ interface to inject configuration into the system.
+This way you won't need to rebuild the project to make changes to for example where the model is located, the name of the labels or whatever.

+* Try a different model!
+There are plenty of models [here](https://github.com/onnx/models/) that you can experiment with.
+Maybe use a model that is easier to build a simple JSON-based API with?
+Perhaps you can be successful in building a handwritten digit classification API using [this model](https://github.com/onnx/models/tree/master/vision/classification/mnist)?

+_This exercise was supposed to be based on that model to reduce the noise generated from using this sample with infrastructure and parsing included.
+However, I couldn't get it working (everything was classified as a 6 ^^), perhaps you can? :)_

+* Perhaps try to deploy it as an [Azure Functions app](https://docs.microsoft.com/en-us/dotnet/machine-learning/how-to-guides/serve-model-serverless-azure-functions-ml-net)?